elifesciences/elife-alfred-formula/README.md

 This pipeline has several stages; more can be added with other `stage` sections.
 `sh` steps run scripts inside the workspace where the project has been checked out with the new commit. `step` statements can delegate to any generic Jenkins step.

 All the `elife*` and `builder*` elements in the pipeline definition are provided by a [Git repository of custom steps](https://github.com/elifesciences/elife-jenkins-workflow-libs) (written in Groovy too) that is imported into Jenkins.
-These steps are pushed to the remote `ssh://$USERNAME@$JENKINS:16022/workflowLibs.git` to deploy them into the Jenkins instance.
+These steps are [pushed automatically](https://alfred.elifesciences.org/job/test-elife-jenkins-workflow-libs/) into Jenkins.

 ### Pipelines

 - `test-*` pipelines bring a project from `develop` to `approved` if it passed all specified tests.
+Typically used `ci`, `end2end`, `continuumtest`|`staging` environments.
-- `prod-*` pipelines bring a project from `approved` to `master` and deploy it.
+- `prod-*` pipelines bring a project from `approved` to `master` and deploys it.
+Typically uses `prod` environments.
-- `library-*` pipelines builds the `master` of libraries, which have no standalone deploy.
+- `libraries/*` pipelines builds the `master` of libraries, which have no standalone deploy.
 Sometimes libraries are deployed on servers in their `master` versions, so in that case their pipelines build the `develop` branch and merge it to `master` once it passes the tests.
-- `process-*` pipelines perform a custom periodical task, behaving like a cron on steroids.
+- `process/*` pipelines perform a custom periodical task, behaving like a cron on steroids.
-- `dependency-*` pipelines open pull requests to a project, with suggested changes like library updates.
+- `dependencies/*` pipelines open pull requests to a project, with suggested changes like library updates.
 - `Pull Requests (*)` folders contain one subfolder per-project or per-library.
 They build the branches of pull requests to the official repositories according to their Jenkinsfile.

-Not all the projects are in `Pull requests`: they have to be whitelisted in its configurations.
-Libraries are easily supported, as their builds are stateless and parallelizable; projects instead need the pipeline to take a `lock` step over the `ci` machine being used.
+Not all the projects are in `Pull requests`: they have to be whitelisted in its [configuration](https://alfred.elifesciences.org/job/pull-requests-projects/configure).
+Libraries are easily supported, as their builds are stateless and parallelizable; projects instead need the pipeline to build onto a `containers` agent or to take a `lock` step over the `ci` machine being used.

 ### Spectrum

 The elife-spectrum itself contains all end2end tests, which is the most complex stage of a build.
 This is a Python project: [https://github.com/elifesciences/elife-spectrum].

 Projects run the subset of tests that covers them, which can range from a few seconds to a 10 minutes run time.
-For exmaple, lax is involved in all the [tests for article publishing](https://github.com/elifesciences/elife-spectrum/blob/master/spectrum/test_article.py#L15).
+For example, lax is involved in all the [tests for article publishing](https://github.com/elifesciences/elife-spectrum/blob/master/spectrum/test_article.py#L15).

 ### Plugins